Kuan-Liu/academic-kuanliu/content/post/heatmaps_daily_new_cases/index.md

 ---
-title: Heatmaps of Daily New Confirmed COVID-19 cases in various provinces of Canada (update daily)
+title: Heatmaps of Daily New Confirmed COVID-19 cases in various provinces in Canada (update daily)
 date: 2020-04-09
 math: false
 diagram: false